jonscottstevens/Rx-Drug-Names/README.md

 ## Output filters

-The neural net has a thing for double letters, for some reason, and thus I filter the output to exclude names with double letters.
+The neural net has a real thing for double letters, and thus I filter the output to exclude names with double letters.
 I also filter the output to exclude existing drug names from the input data as well as duplicate generated names.
 Finally, I implement a filter that excludes candidates whose consonant-to-vowel ratio is not strictly between 0.5 and 2.
 This filters out many of the phonologically impossible candidates.

 ## Sample output